LeszekR/movie-app/RECRUITMENT_COMMENTS.md

 Intro
 ===================================================================

-This file is here only for recruitment purposes.
+This file is here only for recruitment skills presentation.
 It would not exist in regular work task.
 It explains most important decisions in the project.

 I implemented this app in 4 versions which are in 4 branches of the repo

 - **01_Riverpod_GoRouter_DotEnv_Mockito**
 - **02_FlutterCleanArch_GetIt_BackgroundUseCase**
-- **03_FlutterCleanArch_GetIt_fully_implemented**
+- **03_FlutterCleanArch_GetIt_GoRouter**
 - **04_BLoC_GetIt_Navigator**

 The first two deliver basic functionality.
 The last two deliver identical and full functionality -